Shellac: Current uses

 It is the central element of the traditional "French polish" method of finishing furniture, fine string instruments, and pianos.

 Shellac, being edible, is used as a glazing agent on pills (see excipient) and sweets, in the form of pharmaceutical glaze (or, "confectioner's glaze").
-Because of its acidic properties (resisting stomach acids), shellac-coated pills may be used for a timed enteric or colonic release.
 Shellac is used as a 'wax' coating on citrus fruit to prolong its shelf/storage life.
-It is also used to replace the natural wax of the apple, which is removed during the cleaning process.
+It is also used as a small portion of the coating that replaces the natural wax of the apple, which is removed during the cleaning process.
 When used for this purpose, it has the food additive E number E904.

 Shellac is an odour and stain blocker and so is often used as the base of "all-purpose" primers.
 Although its durability against abrasives and many common solvents is not very good, shellac provides an excellent barrier against water vapour penetration.
 Shellac-based primers are an effective sealant to control odours associated with fire damage.

 Shellac has traditionally been used as a dye for cotton and, especially, silk cloth in Thailand, particularly in the north-eastern region.
 It yields a range of warm colours from pale yellow through to dark orange-reds and dark ochre.
 Naturally dyed silk cloth, including that using shellac, is widely available in the rural northeast, especially in Ban Khwao District, Chaiyaphum province.
 The Thai name for the insect and the substance is "khrang" (Thai: ครั่ง).